HarriBellThomas/webento.com/wp-content/plugins/genesis-simple-headers/readme.txt

 Donate link: http://9seeds.com/donate/
 Tags: headers, genesis, genesiswp, studiopress Requires at least: 3.0
-Tested up to: 3.4
+Tested up to: 3.4.2
-Stable tag: 1.0.3
+Stable tag: 2.2

-This plugin adds WordPress Appearance -> Header functionality to upload a custom logo or header for your site using the Genesis Theme Framework.
+Adds WordPress Appearance -> Header functionality to upload a custom logo or header for your site using the Genesis Theme Framework.

 == Description ==